Statement on Student Rights and Responsibilities

 - Any other factor or circumstance bearing reasonably upon mitigation or aggravation or the seriousness of the alleged offenses should it be established as a violation.

-Any time a student is sanctioned by the University for inappropriate behavior it is considered serious.
-Cases involving sanctions of warning, creative discipline, disciplinary agreement, restricted use of facilities, restitution, and disciplinary probation are usually not serious enough to warrant expulsion or suspension.
+Any time an outcome assigned to a student is sanctioned by the University for inappropriate behavior it is considered serious.
+Cases involving outcomes of warning, creative discipline, disciplinary agreement, restricted use of facilities, restitution, and disciplinary probation are usually not serious enough to warrant expulsion or suspension.
 Cases of this nature that involve incidents occurring within a residence hall may be heard by Housing and Residence Life and the Director of Student Conduct.
 With exception, all cases involving student arrests; drug violations resulting in arrest, sexual misconduct, physical assaults and unruly conduct will be heard by the Office of Student Conduct.
-Those cases which involve incidents occurring off-campus; more egregious violations of the Student Code of Conduct will be heard by the Director of Student Conduct.
+Those cases which involve incidents occurring off-campus and more egregious violations of the Student Code of Conduct will be heard by the Director of Student Conduct.

 Process for Academic Offenses